-On Wednesday, April 13, 2016, the US Senate passed legislation to ban the import of cultural artifacts from Syria in efforts to protect the heritage of the Middle East and North Africa and curtail the fund-raising ISIS does by looting and selling world heritage antiquities on the black market.
-As part of this initiative and as part of the #CultureUnderThreat Task Force Report, the Antiquities Coalition partnered with Hexagon Geospatial to create the Culture Under Threat Smart M.App.
+In 2016, the US Senate passed legislation to ban the import of cultural artifacts from Syria.
+The purpose of the effort was to protect the heritage of the Middle East and North Africa and to curtail the funding that ISIS raises by looting and selling world heritage antiquities on the black market.
+As part of this initiative and a chief motivator behind the #CultureUnderThreat Task Force Report, the Antiquities Coalition partnered with Hexagon’s Geospatial division to create the Culture Under Threat Smart M.App.

 US Legislation to Protect World Heritage Sites

 The legislation known as the Protect and Preserve International Cultural Property Act is meant to suppress terrorist organization financing from antiquities trafficking and aid in the preservation of historic sites significant to our world heritage.
 The #CultureUnderThreat Task Force, which includes the Antiquities Coalition, Asia Society, and Middle East Institute, stands ready to assist in these efforts and put a stop to cultural crimes.

 Prior to the passing of the protective legislation, the Task Force had composed a report with several recommendations that they believed were essential to the prevention of cultural crimes.
 As noted in the report, the Task Force intends to focus its efforts on the United States, as it makes up 43% of the global art market and can spearhead the initiative to stop these crimes.
 The recommendations are meant to guide international leaders like the United Nations, sectors of the United States government—such as the White House, Congress, the Armed Forces, and the Department of Defense—as well as private art market players, including museums and art dealers.